SiddhantB10/EcoReborn/DEPLOYMENT.md

 ---

-## 🎨 Option 1: Deploy to Render
+## 🎨 Deploy to Render

-Render is recommended for Flask applications as it provides better support for Python web apps.
+Render provides excellent support for Python web applications with automatic deployments from GitHub.

 ### Step 1: Create Render Account